primapwd/ssi-bootcamp-pos-slides/slides.md

 transition: slide-up
 title: Point Of Sales
 hideInToc: true
+zoom: 1.5
 ---

 # Point Of Sales
 <!-- Put ending product image here -->

+---
+hideInToc: true
+layout: center
+class: text-right
+zoom: 1.2
+---

+> Wisdom is not a product of schooling but of the lifelong attempt to acquire it.

+> <ins>Albert Einstein</ins>

 ---
 transition: slide-up